felmoreno1726/My-CLI-Environment/README.md

 `cp .bashrc ~` (for UNIX based shell) or `cp .bash_profile ~` (for MAC shell or other terminal emulators)
 `cp .bash_aliases ~`
 `cp .vimrc ~`

+### TMUX
+Clone TPM (Tmux Plugin Manager) for all of the juicy plugins.

+` git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm `
+Then copy configuration
 `cp .tmux.conf ~`
+And to reload configurations in a TMUX session use: ` Ctrl-B + I `

 ### VIM
 Setup: